United States Coast Guard Police: Structure

 The position of Chief of Police is usually held by a Chief Warrant Officer (W-2) or Chief Petty Officer (E-7), who oversees the day-to-day activities of a CGPD.

 A Petty Officer First Class (E-6) usually holds the position of Deputy Chief of Police.
 Shift supervisors are usually assigned by seniority.

-Police officers usually consist of Coast Guardsmen with the rank of E-3 to E-7.
-CGPD personnel attend formal law enforcement training through the Federal Law Enforcement Training Center and/or other civilian police academies.
+"Police officers" usually consist of Coast Guardsmen with the rank of E-3 to E-7.
+CGPD personnel attend formal law enforcement training through the United States Coast Guard Training Center Cape May.

 Select personnel may also attend advanced training.

+Uniform and Equipment

+Officers wear a modified Operational Dress Uniform (ODU) with "CGPD" collar devices in lieu of their rank.

+There is a CGPD shoulder patch worn on both shoulders, a CGPD badge/shield worn on the left breast and the CGPD patch repeated on the blue baseball cap.